Bandbbs/OAuth-docs/en.md

 | state  | Status value.
 It is used to prevent CSRF attacks and will be called back after successful authorization.
 Please make sure to strictly check the binding of the user to the state parameter status |

 2. If the user cancels the login process during the login authorization process, the login page will be closed directly
-3. If the input parameters are wrong, the wrong parameters will be displayed on page directly
+3. If the input parameters are wrong, the wrong parameters will be displayed on page directly.
+Error Response is at the end of this doc.

 ### 4. Get Access Token by Authorization Code